Install and configure a LAMP local development environment on Ubuntu 24.04

 We don't want anyone else having access to the directories and files within /var/www/html.

-Remove read, write and execute permissions for all others:
+Remove read, write and execute permissions for all other users.

 sudo chmod -R o-rwx /var/www/html/